 Roman ruins of Pompeii

-Pompeii is probably one of the most famous Roman ruins in Italy and one of the largest ancient sites.
+Pompeii is probably Italy’s most famous ancient Roman city and one of the largest ancient sites.
 Once a bustling and prosperous town, it disappeared for centuries under the ash and debris of the Vesuvius eruption in 79 AD.
 It lay forgotten until its rediscovery in the mid-1800s.

 Pompeii provides us with a glimpse into the life of Romans who once lived there.
-The structures, objects left behind and even the food and drink remnants found on-site provide clues to the life of the ancients.
-Itโs a massive site to explore and an opportunity to walk in the footsteps of Pompeiians who once lived here.
+The structures and objects left behind and even the food and drink remnants found on-site provide clues to the life of the ancients.
+It’s a massive site to explore and an opportunity to walk in the footsteps of Pompeiians who once lived here.
+Take a private walking tour with an archeologist for a more in-depth look at the city.

 Roman ruins of Herculaneum

-Perhaps not as well-known as Pompeii, Herculaneum suffered the same fate during the eruption and was covered for centuries.
+Perhaps not as well-known as Pompeii, Herculaneum suffered the same fate during the volcanic eruption of Mount Vesuvius and was covered in volcanic ash for centuries.
 The restoration and preservation efforts have ensured that it is well intact as it was excavated much later.
-What makes this site so interesting is the quality of the objects found here.
-Door frames, furniture and even rooftops have survived the disaster.
+The quality of the objects found here makes this site so interesting.
+Door frames, mosaic floors, furniture and even rooftops have survived the disaster.

 Scavi di Stabia (Stabiae)

-Stabia was another Roman seaside city with large villas of the wealthy.
+Stabia was another Roman seaside city with large villas for the wealthy.
 Although nearby Pompeii overshadowed it in antiquity, it suffered the same fate in 79 AD.
 Rediscovered initially in the mid-1800s, it had to wait until the 1950s for excavation and restoration efforts.
-Today, youโll be able to explore two of the villas that have some of the finest examples of Roman villas.
+You can explore two villas, some of the finest examples of Roman villas today.

 Parco Archeologico di Cuma (Cumae Archaeological Site)